tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-Straka continues to explain how an arithmetic circuit for the verfier could be build in order the above proof.
+Straka continues to explain how an arithmetic circuit for the verfier could be build in order to carry out the above proof.
 Such a circuit a circuit  $\mathcal{C}$  would either verify
  $\mathcal{R}( x_0 , w_0 ) = 1$
  (for the base case) or verify
   $\mathcal{R}( x_i , w_i ) = 1$
  and then check
   $\mathcal{V}( x_{i - 1} , π_{i−1} ) = 1$ , [[13]].

 Proof systems that utilise this type of inductive proofs for verification solve the blockchain's distributed validation problem.
 A participant in the blockchain network need only download the current state of the network as well as a single proof that this state is correct.

 Recursive proof composition is described in [[14]] as "proofs that can feasibly attest to the correctness of other instances of themselves".